Fall 2020-Winter 2021 Undergraduate Grading FAQ

-Q15: What do the abbreviations such as CGR and COP mean when I look at my Backpack or Class Schedule? (added 9/25/20)
+Q15: What do the abbreviations such as CGR and COP mean when I look at my Backpack or Class Schedule? (updated 12/8/20)

 When you view Backpack or Registration in some places in Wolverine Access, you may encounter the following abbreviations, which are the codes used to determine which grading pattern your enrollment is using for a particular class:

-- CGR: COVID Graded (letter-graded courses; you have the option to convert any NRC grades to the underlying letter grade)
+- CGR: COVID Graded (letter-graded courses; you have the option to convert any letter grade to P, and convert any NRC grades to the underlying letter grade)

-- COP: COVID Optional Pass/Fail (student-selected grading basis when you want your final grade to be P or NRC; NRC grades can be converted to F)
+- COP: COVID Pass/NRC (student-selected grading basis when you want your final grade to be Pass or NRC; grades can be converted to letter grades)